 The End of the Archean and beginning of the Proterozoic

-This is a relatively quite time in Wisconsin geologically speaking an there is intense weathering of the rocks.
-Mountains that formed during earlier parts of the Archean are quickly eroded down to flat, rolling granitic plains called peneplains.
-At this time there are no plants or animals.
-The continents are bare rock.
-With no plants or ground cover, erosion is intense and quick.
-Much of the original Archean terranes are eroded into pebbles, sand and clay, destroying much of the Archean mountains and original crust.
-These sediments are washed into the ocean and deposited on the ocean floor.
+This was a relatively quiet time in Wisconsin, geologically speaking, and there was intense weathering of the rocks.
+Mountains that formed during earlier parts of the Archean were quickly eroded down to flat, rolling granitic plains called peneplains.
+At this time there are no plants or animals and the continents were bare rock.
+With no plants or ground cover, erosion was intense and quick.
+Much of the original Archean terranes were eroded into pebbles, sand and clay; destroying much of the Archean mountains and original crust.
+These sediments were washed into the ocean and deposited on the ocean floor.